pondrejk/dizzer/chap-definitions.md

 ## Spatial properties of big data

 Apart from the general definitions mentioned above, there have also been field-specific efforts to contextualize big data.
-The fields include governance (@crampton2015collect), journalism (@lewis2015big), ecology (@shin2015ecological), social sciences (ovadia2013role), or business administration (wamba2015big), learning analytics (@wilson2017big), education (kabakchieva2015big) and doubtlessly many others.
+The fields include governance (@crampton2015collect), journalism (@lewis2015big), ecology (@shin2015ecological), social sciences (ovadia2013role), business administration (wamba2015big), learning analytics (@wilson2017big), education (kabakchieva2015big) and doubtlessly many others.

 how to contextualize bd within geography – maybe to the next section on science:

 @graham2013geography
 @kitchin2013big

+-- Here only previous works, and data definitions, next chapter -- my freestyle

 Geospatial big data as a subset of big data.